KRM7/gapp/docs/introduction.md

 ## Running the algorithm

-Once we have the GA, we can use it to find the maximum of our fitness function by using its `solve` method.
-The function expects an instance of the fitness function and the interval to look for the maximum on in the case of the real-encoded GA:
+Once we have the GA, we can use it to find the maximum of our fitness function by using the `solve` method.
+The function expects an instance of the fitness function and the interval in which to look for the maximum.
+(Whether this interval has to be specified or not depends on the encoding type used.
+In this case we need it because we are using the real-encoded GA.
+If we were using binary encoding for the problem, the bounds would be specified implicitly by the encoding, not explicitly in the solve method.)

 ```cpp
 // find the maximum of the SinX fitness function in the interval [-3.14, 0]
 auto solutions = GA.solve(SinX{}, Bounds{ -3.14, 0.0 });
 ```

-The method returns a `Population` containing the optimal solutions found by the GA.
+The method returns a `Population` containing the optimal solutions found by running the GA.
-This population is guaranteed to contain at least one solution, but it may also have more.
+This population will contain one or more solutions for the problem.
+For single-objective problems it will most likely contain only a single solution.
-We can print the solution to verify it:
+We can print this solution to verify it:

 ```cpp
 std::cout << "The minimum of sin(x) in [-3.14, 0.0] is at x = " << solutions[0].chromosome[0] << "\n";